 As for Buck’s thoughts on the course: “It’s a little bit old fashioned and open with big jumps.
 It’s a flat landscape here, but Ian has everything set on a mound or bump.
 The combination at the end is very difficult.
 My horse’s buildup has been very good for the event; he’s ready.”

-Piggy French and Mickey and Jayne McGivern’s Quarrycrest Echo, a 10-year-old Irish Sport Horse gelding (Clover Echo X Royal China, by Cavalier Royale), scored in the 30s for the first time in the horse’s career to sit fourth on 39.3.
+Piggy French and Jayne McGivern’s Quarrycrest Echo, a 10-year-old Irish Sport Horse gelding (Clover Echo X Royal China, by Cavalier Royale), scored in the 30s for the first time in the horse’s career to sit fourth on 39.3.
 “Red” is making his CCI3* debut at Tattersalls.

 Phillip Dutton and the Revelation Group’s Fernhill Revelation, an 11-year-old Irish Sport Horse gelding (YOU X Hallo Noble Girl, by Hallo), delivered the best score of their partnership to date as the first pair out this morning to sit in fifth on 40.6.
 Click here to read comments from Phillip about his test with “Warren” in our lunch report.